 Well, I guess one cat isn't enough to wake the neighbors, so we will need to do a few more calculations to determine how many cat's we need.
 First, let's back calculate and determine how loud of a noise is needed at the fence to wake the neighbor who is sleeping soundly just 20ft away.
 To get a sound of 45 decibels at my neighbor's ear, we would need something that yells at just over 75 decibels near the fence.
 So 75 decibels is our target noise level.

 Below is an equation that can be used to add multiple sound sources together to compute the resultant sound level.
 This equation assumes that all of the sound sources produce the same intensity of noise.

 Where LTis the total sound intensity (decibels), Lo is the sound intensity (decibels) for one source, and n is the number of sound sources.

-So for example, if one cat can produce 45 decibels, then 2 cats can produce 48 decibels.
+So for example, if one cat can produce 45 decibels, then 2 cats together can produce 48 decibels.
 To reach a sound intensity of 75 decibels, the equation reveals that approximately 1,000 cats would be needed to accomplish this feat.
 So perhaps if I wanted to wake my neighbors, it would be better to get a dog instead.

-For fun, I've created neat graph showing the relationship between the number of cats meowing together in harmony and their total sound output in decibels.
+For fun, I've created a neat graph showing the relationship between the number of cats meowing together in harmony and their total sound output in decibels.